Luke460/steering-wheel-master/readme.md

  **IN GENERAL** : lower values makes your force feedback correction more precise, while higher values makes your force feedback smoother.
  - Don't go too high, or you will lose precision in force feedback correction.
  - Don't go too low or you will not benefit of the aggregation procedure.
- - You can click on ***auto*** to (hopefully) calculate a good aggregation order for your wheel.
+ - You can click on ***auto*** to (hopefully) calculate a good aggregation order for your steering wheel.
+ - You can use ***FFB peak reduction*** if you have clipping issues with your steering wheel.
- - Don't use ***dead zone enhancement*** unless you have vibrations in the central area of the steering wheel and you don't want to increase the ***aggregation order*** too much.
-Ignore this tip if you are using ***Dead zone correction only***.
+ - You can use ***dead zone enhancement*** if you have vibrations in the central area of the steering wheel and you don't want to increase the ***aggregation order*** too much.
  - Experiment and play with the ***preview*** button!

 ![menu](images/menu.png)

+Now click on ***Generate csv*** or ***Generate lut*** (depending on the purpose for which you will use this application) and if everything goes well, you should get the following output message:

+![success](images/success.png)

+**DONE:** The generated file is located in the *Wheel Check Data Aggregator* folder.

+---

 **NOTE:** these settings are not suggested for a Logitech G29!
-Since geared wheels tend to have clipping problems that can invalidate wheel check readings, I suggest to try to enable *"Dead zone correction only"* and set *"Dead zone enhancement"* to 5 as starting point.
+Since geared wheels tend to have clipping problems that can invalidate wheel check readings, I suggest to try to enable *"Generate linear lut"* and set *"Dead zone enhancement"* to 5 as starting point.
 Than you have to find the correct *"Dead zone enhancement"* value depending on your steering wheel dead zone.
 In this example I am using aggregation just to give you a complete example.

-Now click on ***Generate csv*** or ***Generate lut*** (depending on the purpose for which you will use this application) and if everything goes well, you should get the following output message:

-![success](images/success.png)

-**DONE:** The generated file is located in the *Wheel Check Data Aggregator* folder.
+Try these settings if you have a G27 or a G29:
+ - Enable *"Generate linear lut"*
+ - FFB peak reduction: 5
+ - Dead zone enhancement: 5

 ---